solairerove/woodstock/README.md

     yarn install

-We use yarn scripts and [Webpack][] as our build system.
+We use [Gulp][] as our build system.
+Install the Gulp command-line tool globally with:

+    yarn global add gulp-cli

 Run the following commands in two separate terminals to create a blissful development experience where your browser auto-refreshes when files change on your hard drive.

     ./gradlew
-    yarn start
+    gulp

-[Yarn][] is also used to manage CSS and JavaScript dependencies used in this application.
-You can upgrade dependencies by specifying a newer version in [package.json](package.json).
-You can also run `yarn update` and `yarn install` to manage dependencies.
+[Bower][] is used to manage CSS and JavaScript dependencies used in this application.
+You can upgrade dependencies by specifying a newer version in [bower.json](bower.json).
+You can also run `bower update` and `bower install` to manage dependencies.
-Add the `help` flag on any command to see how you can use it.
-For example, `yarn help update`.
+Add the `-h` flag on any command to see how you can use it.
+For example, `bower update -h`.

-The `yarn run` command will list all of the scripts available to run for this project.

-### Using angular-cli

-You can also use [Angular CLI][] to generate some custom client code.

-For example, the following command:

-    ng generate component my-component

-will generate few files:

-    create src/main/webapp/app/my-component/my-component.component.html
-    create src/main/webapp/app/my-component/my-component.component.ts
-    update src/main/webapp/app/app.module.ts

 ## Building for production

-To optimize the woodstock application for production, run:
+To optimize the woodstock24 application for production, run:

     ./gradlew -Pprod clean bootRepackage